kaputnikGo/kaputnikGo.github.io/acr.md

 ```

-The above series of functions deals with the explicitly named task of generating and upload fingerprints.
+The above series of functions deals with the explicitly named task of generating and uploading fingerprints.
 These are not legible audio data files but instead are proprietary signatures formed by analysing audio for features.
 However, the file **tv.alphonso.audiocaptureservice.LocalACR** includes a function of interest that will send the filenames of the raw audio files to a function in **tv.alphonso.alphonsoclient.AlphonsoClient**.
 ```java
     public void uploadAudioFileIfRequired(String resultSuffix) {
         if (getOnBoardAudioDBFileDir() == null) {